Goldenkrew3000/Hojuix/README.md

 # Done
 - GDT / IDT / ISR
-- Keyboard (Functional but needs more work)
+- Keyboard (Functional but needs more work) - WIP (Interrupt masking needs fixing)
 - Framebuffer (Not double-buffered, yet)
 - PIT Timer (@ 100hz)
 - Physical Memory Manager
-- Virtual Memory Manager (4 Level Paging)
+- Virtual Memory Manager (4 Level Paging) - WIP (Very high addresses don't seem to affect the TLB)
-- Basic RS232 Driver
+- Basic RS232 Driver - WIP (Works on real hardware... sometimes)

 # Todo
 - Completed Keyboard Driver
 - PS/2 Mouse Driver (Not planning to do anything with it currently, but want support)
-- Massive overhaul of GDT / IDT / ISR Code (And implement a TSS)
+- ELF Parser
+- Scheduling
+- USERMODE!!!
+- (Funny but going to do it): Native linux kexec support in terminal (Treat a vmlinuz file as an executable)

 # Personal Resources
 ## C UINT Sizes